AJAX Form Installation

-Collect submission data from your Getform form endpoint easily with AJAX while taking full control of the front-end experience.
+Collect submission data from your Getform form endpoint easily through AJAX requests while taking full control of the front-end experience.

 If you don't want to redirect your form submitters after a submission, FetchAPI is another option we support.
-Fetch API is similiar to XMLHttpRequest but this new API provides powerful features.
+Fetch API is similar to XMLHttpRequest but this new API provides powerful features.

-While setting up your Getform form endpoints keep in mind that Internet Explorer still does not have compability Fetch API, so you may want to think twice to use it in production.
+While setting up your Getform form endpoints keep in mind that Internet Explorer still does not have compatibility with Fetch API, so you may want to think twice to use it in production.

 # JSON Request Using Fetch API